IshaniAmin/React-explanation/README.md

-# React Explanation of Props, State, and Component Life Cylce
+# React Explanation of Props, State, and Component Life Cycle

 ## Props